ansible/docsite/personas/ansible-docsite-personas.md

 We use personas to ensure Ansible community users can find help when and where they need it.
 If the right support is there, users are much more likely to succeed with their goals.
 This leads to higher levels of adoption and a more vibrant, stronger community.

-The practical goal of this document is to define a layout for a new `docs.ansible.com` homepage based on the following docsite personas.
+The practical goal of defining these personas is to improve the navigation and layout of the `docs.ansible.com` page.

 ## Novice